The Dive Otter

 Official Final Evaluation Notes

-"Tyler is a very committed diver who greatly improved during the 4 days.
+my GUE instructors and me "Tyler is a very committed diver who greatly improved during the 4 days.
 He had a very solid performance and acted as an excellent teammate.
 Tyler developed a solid platform for recreational diving, his kicks are overall nice, drills and procedures are precise and awareness exceeded minimum standards.
 Trim has to be more consistent especially when task loaded by avoiding fin tips dropping down, and by keeping core tension.
 Tyler has the tendency to drop his head, he is aware of it.
 Buoyancy on ascents with and without task load has to be practiced in order to gain more confidence and memory about when and how much gas has to be vented [Tyler: from drysuit].
 We recommended changing his fins to more flexible ones like OMS Slipstreams, Hollis F1 or Jetfins.
 Changing the backplate is also something to consider since waist strap is running too low."